Microsoft brings new voice styles to Azure Cognitive Services

 Microsoft today announced the launch of new neural text-to-speech (TTS) capabilities in Azure Cognitive Services, its suite of AI-imbued APIs and SDKs that enable developers to tailor the voice of their apps and services to fit their brand.
-Each of three new styles — newscast, customer service, and digital assistant — promises fluid and natural-sounding speech that matches the patterns and intonations of human voices, allowing customers to deliver better, more memorable user experiences.
+Each of three new styles — newscast, customer service, and digital assistant — promises natural-sounding speech that matches the patterns and intonations of human voices.

 “Built on a powerful base model, our neural TTS voices are very natural, reliable, and expressive.
 Through transfer learning, the neural TTS model can learn different speaking styles from various speakers, enabling nuanced voices,” wrote Microsoft in a blog post.